curl/everything-curl/project/security.md

   repository is readable or is otherwise small and documented.
 There is no place anywhere for any hidden encrypted payload.
-- **Reproducible builds**. curl releases are shipped as tarballs that are hosted on the curl website.
+- **Reproducible builds**. curl releases are shipped as tarballs that are hosted on the curl website (<https://curl.se).
 We provide documentation, docker setups and configurations etc that allows anyone wanting to easily reproduce our release builds to generate identical images - proving that what we ship is only contents taken from the git repository plus other correct and properly generated contents.
 - **Signed commits**.
 Over 90% - not all - of recent commits were signed to help prove provenance.
 Signing commits is not yet a mandatory requirement for committers but we hope to voluntarily increase the share over time and